FeliciaRingblom/pink/README.md

 - Button `<button>`
 - Input `<input>` (many different type such as text, checkbox, file, number etc)
 - Select options `<select>` and `<option>`

+The tags listed above are enough to build a simple website, but in case you're curious about the rest you can find the reference page of all HTML tags [here](https://www.w3schools.com/tags/ref_byfunc.asp).

 # CSS